hanseaston/pandemic-produce-delivery-project/README.md

 # shopTestBuild
-An ongoing products shop development using Node.js
+An ongoing products shop development using Node.js and React.js Currnetly working on the shop frontpage with React and Redux